-(ii) Customer relationship and part of developed technology were derived from the acquisition of Shanghai Leya.
-Supplier relationship, the other developed technology, and in-process research and development intangible assets were derived from the acquisition of Wuhan Miracle.
-For the details, please refer to "Note 6 Business combination".
+(ii) Customer relationship was derived from the acquisition of Leya.
+Supplier relationship, in-process research and development intangible assets were derived from the acquisition of Wuhan Miracle.
+Developed technology was derived from the acquisition of Leya and Wuhan Miracle.
+For the details, please refer to "Note 6 Business Combination".

-The impairment of intangible assets was nil, nil and RMB17,379 for the years ended December 31, 2019, 2020 and 2021, respectively.
-The impairment losses were resulted from an update of long-term financial outlook of Leya, which indicates that the carrying value may not be recoverable.
+The impairment loss of intangible assets was nil, RMB17,379 and nil for the years ended December 31, 2020, 2021 and 2022, respectively.
+The impairment losses were resulted from a revision of long-term financial outlook of Leya, which indicates that the carrying value may not be recoverable.